adalundhe/delta-ts/README.md

 ----
 ### Recipes 🍲

-Let's cover some tricks and techniques for delta!
+Let's cover some tricks and techniques for Delta!
 <br/>

 #### Linking 🔗